tanvijain13/Stock-Cash-App-Project/README.md

 ###### - `filteredList` variable holds a filtered list of Stock objects and filterList() method updates the adapter's filteredList with a new list of stocks, and notifies the adapter that the data has changed.

-##### **Once the UI looked clean I changed and added a couple of funtionalities in the SearchView to search and bring up the name of the stock that is being searched**
+##### **Once the UI looked clean I changed and added a couple of functionalities in the SearchView to search and bring up the name of the stock that is being searched**

+##### **I also checked for the malformed and empty JSON responses and how to deal with it by adding a try-catch block to handle any exceptions that may occur while fetching data from the API.
+If an exception is caught, an error message is logged to the console and null is returned if it is Malformed.**

 ##### **Lastly when everything looked good, I added a splash screen to the code before it lands on the MainActivity**